Pabrick/roger/README.md

 *I also can play with all new features that EcmaScript6 brings and I can't use them in my everyday work*.

-## Version: 1.0.9
-- Functional NPM publish

-## Version: 1.0.8
-- Upgrades on packages like Webpack 4 and Babel 7.
-- Export classes in ES6.

-## Version: 1.0.7
-Minor improvements adding getters to the classes and scoping the npm package under the name: **@pabrick/roger.js**

-## Version: 1.0.4
-I give up a little bit on my TypeScript version ~~Roger.ts~~, because I like to focus on the new EcmaScript possibilities and because I would like to make this library the spine of a browser game made entirely with VanillaJS.
-So I'd improved a little bit this project, using **Maps** instead some **Arrays**, and avoid crossed references.
-The **RogerObject** don't have to me instanciated with a clock, making easier to handle, from the **RogerClock**.
-I have get rid of the CSS, so everything is done dynamically (so cool).

-## Version: 1.0.3
-I have evolved this project into a TypeScript project, so I stop right here, until I discover how to bundle all the classes properly.
-In the meantime, I will continue developing in ~~Roger.ts~~

-## Version: 1.0.1
-I have inlcude a new RogerSheet: the RogerRegularSheet.
-Sometimes (or mostly) we use sprite sheets wich sprites have the same sizes.
-For those cases we use **RogerRegularSheet** Instead pasing as parameter an array with all the sizes and positions, we only give it an object with width and height.
-So it will be easier!

 # How it works

 ## Let's begin with basics: